Full name Steven Paul Kirby

 |2/36||Somerset||v Gloucs||Taunton||11 Aug 2013||LA|

-He nearly didn't even a chance in county cricket after being released by Leicestershire without playing a first-class game.
-He was close to becoming a full-time industrial floor salesman but was given a chance at Yorkshire in 2001.
-His debut came as a substitute when Matthew Hoggard was selected for England and Kirby grasped his chance with seven wickets.
-His third match saw him pitted against his former employers, Leicestershire, and the heroics continued as he recorded match figures of 12 for 72.
+His debut came as a substitute when Matthew Hoggard was selected for England and Kirby, still on trial with the club, grasped his chance with 7-50 on his first-class debut.
+His third match saw him pitted against his former employers, Leicestershire, and the heroics continued as he recorded match figures of 12 for 72 and was immediately offered a contract with the club.
 Kirby went on to play a vital role in Yorkshire's Championship-winning side, taking 47 first-class wickets at 20.85.
 This performance earned him a place in the first England Academy squad, based in Australia, in November 2001.